dmnuggins/CTF-Writeups/Mr-Robot/README.md

+# Mr Robot

 Hello world!
 Today I'll be detailing the steps I took to hack VulnHub's [Mr-Robot: 1](https://www.vulnhub.com/entry/mr-robot-1,151/) VM, created by Leon Johnson.
 The VM has three keys hidden in different locations and my goal is to find all three.

 ## Configuration

-I'll be using a [Kali Linux](https://www.kali.org/) VM to attack Mr-Robot: 1, which we will refer to as "target" throughout the write-up.
+I'll be using a [Kali Linux VM](https://www.kali.org/) to attack Mr-Robot: 1, which we will refer to as "target" throughout the write-up.
 Both machines are set up on [Oracle VM VirtualBox](https://www.virtualbox.org) and their networks are set to the `Host Only Network`.

 Let's start hacking!